 Funerals: Hope and Consolation

-Please know that your parish family is here for you in your time of need, and we will be happy to assist you in the planning of a Catholic funeral for your loved one.
-Please call the parish office at 480.279.6737 to start this process.
+Please know that your parish family is here for you in your time of need, and it is our honor to assist you in the planning of a Catholic funeral for your loved one.
+Please call the parish office at 480.279.6737 or email Jackie to start this process.

 The Church prefers that the body of the deceased be present for the funeral rites.
 “Although cremation is now permitted by the Church, it does not enjoy the same value as burial of the body.
 The Church clearly prefers and urges that the body of the deceased be present for the funeral rites, since the presence of the human body better expresses the values which the Church affirms in those rites.”
 Order of Christian Funerals Appendix 2, Cremation, # 413.